PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## IV.
 Requiring needed pages

 Each test has its needs!
-After writing the scenario, you know which pages are needed (for this example, we need the following backoffice pages : dashboard, orders, and view customer).
+After writing the scenario, you know which pages are needed (for this example, we need the following backoffice pages: dashboard, orders, and view customer).

 ```js
 // Import pages